cmb347827/url-shortening-api-master/README-template.md

 - I decided to go by a url format help site, as it's been a while since I looked at url formats.
 I used the recommend format to come up with the regular expression that is used to detect if the url is valid format.
 See link 1.
 - I tried to find ways to integrate my code with the cleanuri.api.
 I tried using fetch() as well as XMLHttpRequest() , both caused CORS errors.
 Then I read about using a proxy server (for instance, CORS anywhere) to circumvent the CORS error.
   This did not work either as also CORS anywhere was no longer functional.
 See link 2.
+Somebody at Discord said I will need backend for this, and this includes Node and Netlify , for serverless functions.
-- netlify course , see link 3
+- I encountered some errors while taking a netlify course (see links 3 and 4).
+- And then I got stuck in the last video ,of 3, of the course in which I could not get the , similar to the course code, with my code to work.
+I finally , after more then a week found why (see link 5).
+The netlify tutorial I followed was 4 years old, but I assumed that that was okay still.